 Dynamic Named Ranges in Google Sheets

-Google sheets does not have the ability to format the data as a table, but you can create range names for your data.
+Google Sheets does not have anything like the Excel table feature, but you can still create range names for your data.

-Highlight the cells you wish to create a range name for, and then, in the Menu, select Data > Named ranges.
+- Select the cells you wish to create a range name for, and then in the Menu, go to Data > Named ranges.

 The contents of the range name will be inserted into your sheet.

-However, if we insert a row, the range name WILL be updated.
+However, if you insert a row, the range name does update.